NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 > "To find the geographic location of each plant, use the plant crown shapefiles in the Plant foliar physical and chemical properties data product (DP1.10026.001, table cfc_shapefile).
 For the locations of plants that have not been mapped to shapefiles, follow the instructions in the Data Product User Guide for DP1.10026.001."

 This next section outlines how you would go about finding the geolocation information for the field spectra data.
 This is necessary if you are linking with the AOP hyperspectral data, which we will demonstrate next.
-We will start by demonstrating how to pull in the spectra of the single pixel.
+We will start by showing how to pull in the spectra of the single pixel.
 Not all foliar data have crown polygons, so this method is useful if the crown polygon data is not available.
 We will also demonstrate how to pull in the crown polygon shapefiles, and use that to extract the reflectance, at the end.
 This method requires a few extra steps.

 Let's start by looking at the product information for this foliar trait data product.
 As before, you can un-comment the `#View` lines to explore this dataset more.